 - Green, AbilityOne, Socio-economic, etc.

 Optimize pricing for virtually all your catalog spend.
-With the use of automated analysis, there is no longer a reason to source catalog-based categories using “market baskets” which represent a limited percentage of spend in a given category.
-Now, you can establish target prices and analyze offers received for millions of commercial items automatically.
+Using AI and automated analysis, there is no longer a reason to source catalog-based categories using “market baskets” which represent a limited percentage of spend in each category.

-Beyond price, quickly address other procurement challenges, such as ensuring compliance with environmental and regulatory statutes or identifying suppliers who meet specific socio-economic criteria to help achieve your organization’s sourcing goals.
+Ensure compliance with environmental and regulatory statutes or identify suppliers who meet specific socio-economic criteria to help achieve your organization’s sourcing goals.